Irina85-code/OfficeDocs-Support/Teams/phone-system/direct-routing/microsoft-sip-response-codes-504.md

 - Microsoft response code: **549018**
 - SIP response code: **504**
 - Suggested actions:
   - The error might be represented by slightly different related response code phrases.
-However, this error in general means malformed SIP message - something is wrong with SIP message received from SBC.
-Check the SBC configuration to determine why it offers invalid/unsupported SIP message format (e.g. missing FROM header, invalid CSeq header) in request to Microsoft
+However, this error in general indicates a malformed SIP message.
+That is, something is wrong in the SIP message that's received from SBC.
+Check the SBC configuration to determine why it offers an invalid or unsupported SIP message format (for example, a missing FROM header or an invalid CSeq header) in requests to Microsoft

 ## 569002 504 Unable to deliver INVITE: A connection attempt failed because the connected party did not properly respond after a period of time, or established connection failed because connected host has failed to respond